oldhorizons/counterpilot_onboard/README.md

 # THE REDO
 from within the counterpilot_onboard folder, run ../.pyenv/versions/3.10.16/bin/python app.py

-To setup, run setup.sh from within counterpilot_onboard folder
+To setup, run pi-onboard-setup.sh from within counterpilot_onboard folder